roe-dl/weewx-sqlupload/README.md

 creation cycles.
 And the original WeeWX FTP uploader does not upload files that did not change.
 So there is always a valid web file on the server now with no interruption any more.

+And finally, if you cannot use MQTT for whatever reason but want to show live data, uploading the LOOP packets and ARCHIVE records by SQL to the database on the web server could be an alternative approach.

 ## Prerequisites